farao-community/farao-dependencies/README.md

 # farao-dependencies

 This is a pom that defines FARAO related dependencies version.
-You can it this way in your project :
+You can import it this way in your project :
 ```
 <dependency>
     <groupId>com.farao-community.farao</groupId>